SaintSkeeta/LaunchSitecoreTDS/README.md

 #### Install a blank Sitecore Instance ####
 - Install a blank instance of Sitecore using the Sitecore Instance Manager.
-- Ensure that you install Analytics from the second step.
+- (Pre 7.5) Ensure that you install Analytics from the second step.
 You must have the DMS version available to you.
 - Click Open folder when installation is complete.

-#### Update your local settings ####
+#### Update your local settings to run in Live Mode ####
 - Navigate to the App_Config/Include folder.
-- Change the name of DataFolder.config.example to DataFolder.config.
-- Open the file, and change the value to that used by your site.
-Save and Exit.
 - Copy the `zz_developer.config` file in {GitRootDirectory}/Installers over to In App_Config/Include.
 This config file will make your site run in live mode.

 #### Place Sitecore DLLs in the Installers folder ####